By Paola Pascual & Simon Kennell on Aug 23, 2021 10:47:06 AM

 Israelis tend to write –very– short emails, and they usually appreciate this concise communication.
 To write more effective emails to an Israeli person, make sure your message is short and to the point.

-If you still need help to communicate effectively with other cultures, get in touch with Talaera.
-This article works as supporting material for our podcast episode on how to communicate better with US Americans.
+This article works as supporting material for our podcast episode on how to communicate better with people from Israel.
 You can read the transcript below.
 Make sure you check out all our other Talaera Talks episodes and subscribe to get new episode alerts.

 Talaera Talks - Transcript Episode 21

 If you are learning English, including new English words and expressions will help you with effective communication.
 Remember to check out our other episodes on how to make small talk, how to deliver engaging presentations, how to speak English fluently, and many more: visit the podcast website.
 Listen to it on your favorite platform:

 Welcome to Talaera Talks, the business English communication podcast for non-native professionals.
 My name is Paola and I am co-hosting this show with Simon.
 In this podcast, we're going to be covering communication advice and tips to help express yourself with confidence in English in professional settings.
 So we hope you enjoy the show!